danielvallecl/nfl_rush/README.md

 ### Installing

--To run the app follow these procedures:
+To run the app follow these procedures:

 ```
 git clone git@github.com:danielvallecl/nfl_rush.git
 ```

--Change directory into the nfl_rush folder then run:
+Change directory into the nfl_rush folder then run:

 ```
 npm install